prajwalk-1/DeepStream-Installation-Guide/README.md

 ## Prerequisites

-- **WSL 2**: Ensure you have Windows Subsystem for Linux version-2 installed.
+- **WSL 2**: Ensure you have Windows Subsystem for Linux version 2 installed.
 - **Ubuntu 20.04**: You should have Ubuntu 20.04 installed on WSL 2.

 ### Installing Ubuntu 20.04 on WSL 2